TeddyAtkinson/Mr.-Roboger-s-Neighood/README.md

-# Language-Survey
+# Mr. Roboger's Neighborhood

 ### Authored-by: Teddy Atkinson

 ## General Info:
-This is my language survey selection Webpage.
-Take a short 5 question survey to figure out what programing language to start learning.
+This is a webpage to output a sentence from Mr. Roboger.
+User inputs a number and the output is given in an array filled in with an if statement to replace numbers containing 1,2,3
 ## Technologies Used:
 * HTML
 * CSS